bxparks/AUnit/tools/README.md

   esp32 = espressif:esp32:esp32:PartitionScheme=default,FlashMode=qio,FlashFreq=80,FlashSize=4M,UploadSpeed=921600,DebugLevel=none
 ```

-The format of the config key is not precisely defined, but it should probably be
+The format of the alias name is not precisely defined, but it should probably be
 limited to the usual character set for identifiers (`a-z`, `A-Z`, `0-9`,
 underscore `_`).
 It definitely cannot contain an equal sign `=` or space ` `
 character.